How to Write a Marketing Plan & Use a Marketing Plan Template

 Your marketing strategy is how you’re going to achieve your business’s goals.
 It’s the action aspect of your marketing plan.
 This includes how you’ll get your products or services in front of prospective customers and how you’ll convert those efforts into sales.
 The marketing strategy will detail the marketing channels you’ll use and how you’ll use them.

-Having a marketing plan is important for several reasons, such as:
+Having a marketing plan is essential for several reasons, such as:

-• Helps you create clear goals: When you make a plan of your marketing strategy, it can help you hone in on your business’s focus.
-You can clearly define what you want to achieve and how to do that in the most effective way.
+When you make a plan for your marketing strategy, it can help you hone in on your business's focus.
+You can clearly define what you want to achieve and how to do that most effectively.

-• Helps you track your success: No matter what marketing channels you’re using, you always need to track your success.
-A marketing plan can help you monitor performance so you can see what strategies are and aren’t working, and pivot as needed.
+No matter your marketing channels, you always need to track your success.
+A marketing plan can help you monitor performance to see what strategies are and aren't working and pivot as needed.

-• You can identify threats and opportunities: There are always opportunities to improve your business, but there are also always threats that your business can face due to market changes and emerging competitors.
-This information can be used as a tool to plan out how you’ll take advantage of opportunities and counteract challenges.
+There are always opportunities to improve your business, but there are also always threats that your business can face due to market changes and emerging competitors.
+This information can be used to plan how you'll take advantage of opportunities and counteract challenges.

 1. Executive summary